tjanczuk/narconi/README.md

 Some aspects of narconi's behavior are controlled with environment variables:

+* `PORT` specfies the TCP port number to open HTTP/WebSocket listener on.
+Default 8080.
 * `NARCONI_AMQP_URI` specifies the [AMQP URL](http://www.rabbitmq.com/uri-spec.html) to RabbitMQ instance.
 Default is `amqp://guest:guest@127.0.0.1:5672/%2F`.
 * `NARCONI_MAX_MESSAGE_SIZE` specifies maximum message size in bytes.
 Default is 64KB.
 * `NARCONI_MAX_MESSAGE_TTL` is the TTL for published messages in seconds.
 Default is 3600 (1h).